joakimremler/YRGO_docker/README.md

     $ docker build -t kalleanka/loop .

-If you list all Docker images then you will see your new image
+If you [list](https://docs.docker.com/engine/reference/commandline/image_ls/) all Docker images then you will see your new image.

     $ docker image ls